KimberlyCrawford/Kickstarter-Analysis/README.md

 # Analysis of Kickstarting Campaigns using Excel
-A Kickstarter analysis to uncover trends and patterns for successful crowdfunding campaigns.
+A Descriptive Data Analysis

 ## Overview of Project
 An upcoming playwrite wants to launch a Kickstarter campaign to fund the play "FEVER" with a $10,000 budget and needs insight to plan the campaign and set it up for success.
 Kickstarter is a crowdfunding platform available to fund creative projects.
 For more information, visit https://www.kickstarter.com/about.

 ### Purpose
-The purpose of this project is to determine if there are specific factors that make a crowdfunding campaign successful or not.
+The purpose of this project is to determine if there are specific factors that make a crowdfunding campaign successful or not based on the goals and launch dates of the campaign.
 Analyzing an Excel dataset of over 4,000 crowdfunding campaigns and data can help a client gain a greater understanding of campaigns from start to finish and allow the client to set the campaign to mirror successful ones in the same category.

 ## Analysis and Challenges
 Using Excel; the data was organized, sorted and filtered specifically for “theater” categories and “play” subcategories.
 Color-coded conditional formatting was applied to the dataset to easily distinguish between four outcomes: Successful, Failed, Canceled, and Live.
 Goals and pledged columns were sorted to research projects with similar budgets.
 Data was filtered and pivot tables were generated to get a refined review of the data using line charts to represent trends as shown below.